 - All digital control panel (a con if you prefer manual controls, as we do)

 - Warranty may not be honored if purchased for home use (get the extended warranty from Amazon if you can).

 Buy the Vollrath Mirage Cadet 59300:

 Best Portable Induction Cooktop Under $150: Duxtop 9100LS

 The Duxtop 9600LS portable induction cooktop (see it on Amazon) is Duxtop's newest and most sophisticated offering yet.
-For the price, it has amazing power and has a fairly durable build quality.
+For the price, it has excellent power, temperature control, and a fairly durable build quality.
 In fact, it outclasses all other induction cooktops at this price range.